rbrich/xcikit/README.md

 adapters for different frameworks and APIs, including low-level OpenGL.
 Graphics lib can also be used separately when neither UI nor text rendering is needed.

-All of the above use `xci-util`, which contains miscellaneous utilities, This can also be used separately.
+All of the above use `xci-core`, which contains miscellaneous utilities, This can also be used separately.

 Technologies: